OmniLayer/spec/README.md

 1. [Minimum bitcoin transaction fee](#field-number-of-coins) = 10,000,000 (require the buyer to pay a hefty 0.1 BTC transaction fee to the miner, discouraging fake offers)
 1. [Action](#field-sell-offer-sub-action) = 1 (New offer)

 Note that some trading of Test MSC was done with version 0 of this message which did not have the action field.
-Those transactions should be treated as action=3 (cancel offer) when the amount is zero.
-If the amount is non-zero, it should be treated as action=1 (new offer) unless there is already an offer outstanding from this address, in which case it should be treated as action = 2 (update offer).
+Those transactions are treated as action=3 (cancel offer) when the amount is zero.
+If the amount is non-zero, it is treated as action=1 (new offer) unless there is already an offer outstanding from this address, in which case it is treated as action = 2 (update offer).

 #### Change a Coin Sell Offer

 An offer to sell coins can be changed by using Action = 2 (Update) until either: there are valid corresponding purchase offers (transaction type 22) for the whole amount offered, or the sell offer is canceled.

 The change will apply to the balance that has not yet been accepted with a purchase offer.
-It's the user's responsibility to determine if the update was successful and how many coins were purchased before the update took effect.
+The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

 The amount reserved from the available balance for this address will be adjusted to reflect the new amount for sale.